trollsoftware/jcomposition/README.md

 MixVoidPolicy.class
 UseFirstPolicy.class
 ```

-## Protected modifier
-If you need a protected method in your composition from one of components, you could use `@ShareProtected` annotation and apply it on whole class or exactly method.
-Example of usage you can find in *Dependency injection* section.

 ## Constraints
 If you are not using dependency injection, binded class must have an empty argument constructor.